Quadratic Base Change and the Analytic Continuation of the Asai L-function: A new Trace formula approach

-To study these forms and their associated Asai L-function we use the Kuznetsov trace formula.
-We use a technique originally formulated in \cite{L}, and modified in \cite{S}, to average over the spectrum of cuspidal automorphic forms over the quadratic field $\K,$ along with an averaging over the Fourier coefficients.
-In other words, we study (ignoring test functions and convergence issues of the $\Pi$-sum) where $g \in C^\infty_0(\R^{+}).$ One can think of this sum as an average of L-functions.
+We use a technique originally formulated in \cite{L}, and modified in \cite{S}, to average over the spectrum of cuspidal automorphic representations over the quadratic field $\K,$ along with an averaging over the associated Fourier coefficients.
+In other words, we study the sum (ignoring test functions and convergence issues of the $\Pi$-sum) However, in order to make the analysis easier on the geometric side of the trace formula, we take a smoothed average of Asai L-functions for $g \in C_0^\infty(\R^{+}).$ Here $C_0^\infty(\R^{+})$ denotes smooth compactly supported functions on the postive real numbers.
+By Mellin inversion this equals for $\sigma$ sufficiently large and $G(s)=\int_0^\infty g(x)x^{s-1}dx.$ So how far left we can shift the contour of the integral directly depends on the analytic properties of the Asai L-function.
+Expecting there to be a simple pole at $s=1,$ the main terms after the contour shift past $\Re(s)=1$ should not depend on $X,$ and the remainder term should decay in $X$ (i.e.\ it should be of size $O(X^{-\delta}),$ for some $\delta>0.$).

-The sum $\mu$ is over integral ideals of $\K.$ Using the trace formula on \eqref{eq:BE} would lead to studying the analytic properties of the standard L-function of $\Pi.$ Presumably, this should follow without too much difficulty from imitating the procedure in \cite{S} for a standard L-function of forms over $\Q.$ There the result is for any integer $A>0.$ This is equivalent to $L(s,\pi)=\sum_{n=1}^{\infty}\frac{c_n(\pi)}{n^s}$ being entire.
-One should be able to get the same bound for \eqref{eq:BE}.

-The Beyond Endoscopic approach to the Asai L-function would be to average \eqref{eq:BE} not over integral ideals but rational integers.
-Before stating the main theorem, we ask what do we expect from such a calculation?
-Our calculation should, for large $X,$ behave as As we said, if the Asai L-function has a pole at $s=1,$ then $\Pi$ is a base change from a form over $\Q,$ specifically a form $\pi$ of level $D$ with nebentypus $\chi_D,$ see \cite{A}.
-Lets label these forms by $B(D,\chi_D).$ So our heuristic in \eqref{eq:BE1} becomes where $A(\pi)$ is a certain constant associated to $\pi.$ This heuristic is still not quite accurate as \eqref{eq:BE2} says every $\pi \in B(D,\chi_D)$ has a cuspidal base change.
-This is not true as Maass' cuspidal theta forms or dihedral forms constructed from Hecke characters over a quadratic field have base changes that are Eisenstein series.
-Say a theta form $\theta_{\omega}$ is constructed from a Hecke character $\omega,$ then the associated Asai L-function decomposes as
+More specifically the calculation should yield As we said, if the Asai $L$-function has a simple pole at $s=1,$ then $\Pi$ is a base change from a form over $\Q,$ specifically a representation $\pi_D$ of level $D$ (see \cite{A} for the case of Hilbert modular forms).
+So our heuristic theorem in \eqref{eq:BE1} becomes where $A(\pi)$ is a certain constant associated to $\pi_D.$ This heuristic theorem is still not quite accurate as \eqref{eq:BE2} says every $\pi_D$ has a cuspidal base change.
+This is not true as Maass's cuspidal theta forms which have naturally associated representations $\pi_{D,\mu}$ constructed from Hecke characters $\mu$ over a quadratic field have base changes that are Eisenstein series.